 Current studies have made immense progress in the comparative study of populism, yet breadth has come at the expense of depth.
 Beyond the idea that democratic dissatisfaction is widespread, we know little about the way ordinary people engage with the idea of the people, and whether this is consequential to their attitudes and behaviours.
-Building on innovative methods in other disciplines, I explore ways of applying Latent Class Analysis (LCA) to address this question in a way that balances comparative generalisation with attention to meaning and heterogeneity.
+Building on innovative methods and original data, I explore ways of applying multivariate statistics to address this question in a way that balances comparative generalisation with attention to meaning and heterogeneity.

 The project that gave rise to these results received the support of a fellowship from ‘la Caixa’ Foundation [ID 100010434].
 The fellowship code is LCF/BQ/EU21/ 11890039.